 Holyhead Ferry Port

 Holyhead may feel like a small port, but appearances can be deceiving.
 Every day, a large number of people pass through the check-ins.
-On this page, you’ll find useful information about the port, such as what you can expect as a passenger, the accessibility of the port, and information about short- and long-term parking.
+On this page and in our interactive map, you’ll find helpful information about the port, including what to expect as a passenger, the port's accessibility, and parking details.

 - Upon reaching the roundabout at the end of the A55, take the third exit on the left, which essentially continues straight on the same road.